AnonymerNiklasistanonym/RaspiForBeginners/README.md

 It handles all connected peripherals, input, output and thus controlling on what other programs having access to.

-Systems like WINDOWS and LINUX have an underlying kernel.
+Systems like Windows and Linux have an underlying kernel.

-Nevertheless there are big differences between especially these two besides that LINUX is an open source developed and public viewable kernel and the WINDOWS kernel is a cooperation secret.
+Nevertheless there are big differences between especially these two besides that Linux is an open source developed and public viewable kernel and the Windows kernel is a cooperation secret.

-### LINUX distributions and WINDOWS
+### Linux distributions and Windows

-Probably you know LINUX distributions better under the names Arch Linux, Debian, Fedora, Gentoo, Manjaro, Mint, Ubuntu, Raspbian, etcetera.
+Probably you know Linux distributions better under the names Arch Linux, Debian, Fedora, Gentoo, Manjaro, Mint, Ubuntu, Raspbian, etcetera.

 These so named *distributions* don't have specific kernels.
-They all have the same kernel, the LINUX kernel. \*
+They all have the same kernel, the Linux kernel. \*

 But only the kernel won't bring you far.
 Every system is only so useful as the programs that are installed on it.
-Like.. what would WINDOWS be if you wouldn't have a GUI.
+Like.. what would Windows be if you wouldn't have a GUI.

 And because there are so many possible GUI's and file managers, file editors and network programs and even more programs that some people created distributions.
-They all consist of the LINUX kernel and many chosen programs/packages.
+They all consist of the Linux kernel and many chosen programs/packages.

-You can think of WINDOWS like the only distribution of the WINDOWS kernel.
+You can think of Windows like the only distribution of the Windows kernel.

-The cool thing about this on LINUX distributions is that you can theoretically install every LINUX program on every LINUX distribution, this means also every GUI and so on.
+The cool thing about this on Linux distributions is that you can theoretically install every Linux program on every Linux distribution, this means also every GUI and so on.

-\* there are ways to strip a kernel down in size but they are nevertheless all based on one LINUX kernel
+\* there are ways to strip a kernel down in size but they are nevertheless all based on one Linux kernel

 ## How to install these... packages?!